Phu Quoc’s island paradise features a full lineup of waters sports and beachside adventures. There are a lot of things to do and see on vacation here.

-This small Vietnamese island is situated in the Gulf of Thailand, just off the Cambodian coast.
+This small Vietnamese island is situated in the Gulf of Thailand, just off the Cambodian coast, and is located within Kien Giang Province.
 The island is known for its clean, sandy beaches and pristine warm waters.
 The whole district is made up of 12 islands, with Phu Quoc being the largest.

 Phu Quoc Island’s best things to do